 Oh fall, how I love you (even though spring is my favorite) and all the heart warming food you bring – football feasts, seasonal flavors, pre-hibernation worthy foods, and of course soups!
 Whenever it first starts to get cold, especially on a cold rainy day, I always crave tomato basil soup and a gooey grilled cheese.
-If only I had a fireplace to go with it (instead I have a fireplace scented candle and a fireplace dvd).
+If only I had a fireplace to go with it (instead I have a fireplace scented candle and a fireplace DVD).
 But thankfully, I have more curiosity into the world of soups than to just stick with tomato all the time.

 The first soup of this fall season is this chicken gnocchi soup.
-It is supposed to be a copy cat recipe of the soup at Olive Garden, although I cannot say how close it resembles because I’ve never had theirs.
+It is supposed to be a copy cat recipe of the chicken gnocchi soup at Olive Garden, although I cannot say how close it resembles because I’ve never had theirs.
 I haven’t been to an Olive Garden in a long time because of my habit to eat at local restaurants more often than chains.
-But either way, if this soup is at all like theirs then it might be my favorite on their menu.
+But either way, if this chicken gnocchi soup is at all like theirs then it might be my favorite on their menu.

-I served it with toasted whole wheat pita wedges that had been buttered and sprinkled with garlic powder inside.
+I served this chicken gnocchi soup with toasted whole wheat bread that had been buttered and sprinkled with garlic powder.
 Mmmm.

 One year ago: Apple Butter Granola

-1 medium onion, diced
+- 1 medium onion, diced

-1/2 cup celery, sliced (about 2 stalks)
+- 1/2 cup celery, sliced (about 2 stalks)

-2 garlic cloves, minced
+- 2 garlic cloves, minced

-4 Tbsp olive oil
+- 4 Tbsp olive oil

-- 1/4 cup whole wheat flour
+- 1/4 cup all-purpose flour

-1 quart half and half
+- 1 quart half and half

-1 cup chicken breasts, diced and cooked
+- 1 cup shredded chicken

-1 cup carrots, shredded (about 1-1/2 large)
+- 1 cup carrots, shredded (about 1-1/2 large)

-16 oz. package whole wheat gnocchi
+- 16 oz. package prepared gnocchi

-14 oz. can reduced sodium chicken broth
+- 2 cups reduced sodium chicken broth

-1 cup fresh spinach, coarsely chopped
+- 1 cup fresh spinach, coarsely chopped

-1/2 tsp dried thyme
+- 1/2 tsp dried thyme

-Salt and pepper to taste
+- Salt and pepper to taste

-- In a large stockpot, saute the onion, celery and garlic in the butter and olive oil.
-When the onion is clear, add the flour and form a roux.
-Stir and cook a minute.
-Add the half and half and bring to a simmer.
+- While whisking, slowly pour in the half and half and bring to a simmer.
 Add the chicken and carrots to the stockpot and allow to thicken, stirring often.